TOXIC RELATIONSHIP CYCLE STAGES

 Discard

-The discard phase is when the dominant person throws the weaker person into the trash.
-They are no longer relevant, and they find another weak person to replace them.
-At this point, they can be cut off in a cold, remorseless manner, without any closure.
-The weaker person has effectively been replaced by a new one.
+The discard phase is when the dominant person throws the weaker person away.
+They are no longer relevant, and they find another weak person to replace them through a new cycle of love bombing.

 Smear Campaign

-The weaker player does not realize the dominant one has seen the relationship as a game the entire time.
-As time goes on, the dominant player gossips behind their partner’s back while gaslighting them.
-After the discard phase, the abuser starts an elaborate smear campaign, reaching out to their flying monkeys.
 The flying monkey is someone who reflects back to the narcissist their image and is usually too weak to stand up to them as they chase their approval.
 During this phase, the partner’s image is smeared, and gossip is confirmed with prejudicial evidence, possibly obtained during the setup.
-This isolates the victim even more, as it seems all of their fake friends are turning against them.
+This isolates the weaker person even more, as it seems all of their fake friends are turning against them.

 Hoovering

 This stage occurs after discard.
 The dominant person keeps tabs on the weaker person to keep them emotionally invested.
 This will string the weaker person along in case the new supply does not work out.
 This is termed “dick in the jar” by abusive people.
-At this stage, having sex is common, so that the weaker person can say something like, “I’m still getting some” to have a sense of pride that they are valuable.
+At this stage, having sex is common, so that the weaker person can say something like, “I’m still getting some”, to have a sense of pride that they are valuable.

 Conclusion